mohammad-amin-khajeh/makk/content/blog/auto-back-and-forth-in-neovim/index.md

   4. Press `<leader>3`
   5. Back to tag 1 again

-Grapple.nvim doesn't support this out of the box.
+Grapple.nvim does not support such feature out of the box.
 So I thought no biggie I'll just modify the source code a bit adding an optional auto back and forth feature and create a pr at last.
-But as it turns out the source code for grapple.nvim is massive and I'm not familiar with neovim's API enough to be able to achieve that.
+But as it turns out the source code for grapple.nvim is massive and I'm not familiar with neovim's API enough to do it on my own.

 Thankfully though grapple.nvim has a very extensive and clean API which makes our job much easier.

-Here are my bindings before the modifications:
+My bindings before the change:

 ```lua
   {